 Once in a while, you might find an error on your ATM, debit, or credit card statement.
 You could lose the right to challenge the error if you don't act quickly.

 Know your rights and obligations if you discover a mistake.

-You must notify the credit or charge card company of any billing errors within 60 days from the date of the first statement where the error appeared.
-Otherwise, the credit or charge card company has no obligation to investigate or respond.
+You must notify a credit card company of any billing error no later than 60 days after it transmitted the first statement that reflects the alleged error.
+Otherwise, the credit card company has no obligation to investigate or respond.

-The procedures apply only to billing errors, which include:
+These procedures apply only to billing errors, which include: